 “This change is being made to more accurately describe the state of listings in this status.
 As a reminder, these listings are under contract, and the Seller has requested, in writing, the Listing Agent continue to market the property for backup offers.
 If a Seller has not requested the property continue to be marketed for additional offers, then the listing should be changed to Pending status, regardless of any contingencies.”

-When a listing is in UCB status, it means the seller of the home has accepted a buyer’s offer, but would also like to continue to show the property to prospective buyers in the hopes of collecting backup offers.
-However, putting a listing in UCB status does not mean the seller can simply receive a new buyer’s better offer and immediately cancel the current buyer’s contract.
-I explained why not in yet another article last year, “Can Phoenix Home Sellers Accept Backup Offers?”
+When a listing is in UCB status, it means that the seller of the property has accepted a buyer’s offer and would like to continue to market the property to prospective buyers in the hopes of receiving backup offers.
+Putting a listing in UCB status does not mean the seller can simply receive a better offer and immediately cancel the current buyer’s contract.
+I explained why not in another article titled, “Can Phoenix Home Sellers Accept Backup Offers?”

-When you work with one of The Hill Group’s buyer’s agents, it’s easy to tell the difference between UCB listings and Active listings, because our buyer’s agents can give you access to a home search portal that clearly labels the status of each listing right at the top of the page.
-But, when you try to search for homes for sale on your own through one of those big name real estate websites, the listings aren’t nearly as clearly labeled.
-To prove my point, I chose five properties that are in UCB status in the MLS today and then searched three of the most trafficked home search websites (Realtor.com, Trulia.com, and Zillow.com) to see whether they were reporting those five properties as Active or UCB.
-As it turned out, two of those three websites were still reporting all five listings as Active and the other site was reporting them as Pending.
-In other words, neither of them were correctly reporting the properties as under contract but soliciting backup offers.
-And, because of this discrepancy, as of the writing of this article, several of those big name real estate websites had 30,000+ homes advertised as Active that were actually UCB, Pending, or even SOLD!
+When you search for properties for sale through consumer-facing third-party sites, the listings aren’t always clearly labeled.
+For example, earlier today, I chose five properties that are currently in UCB status in ARMLS®.
+Then, I searched three of the most popular home search websites (Realtor, Trulia, and Zillow) to see how those same five properties were labeled.
+Two of the three websites were still reporting all five listings as Active.
+The other site was reporting them as Pending.
+In other words, neither site was correctly reporting the properties as under contract and soliciting backup offers.
+Because of this discrepancy, many big name real estate websites are advertising tens of thousands of properties as Active on the market even though they are actually CCBS, UCB, Pending, or even SOLD!